jaornelas/SQLemployee-tracker/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)

 ## Description
 Using SQL, we're creating an interface that allows non-developers to easily view and interact with databases.
+This program runs on node and allows you to interact with a database to keep track of your employees.
+You'll have access to various pieces of data, such as departments, role titles and salaries, and of course employees.
+You can keep track of their names, roles, departments, salaries, and managers.

 ## Table of Contents